porscheinformatik/pnet-data-api/pnet-data-api-java/README.md

 An up-to-date version is available in the corporate Maven repository.
 If you do not have access to this repository, you have to build our own version (see [Building](#building))

-# Main / Java 11 branch
+# main / spring-boot-3 branch

 Currently we are maintaining two branches:

-- `master`: Contains the version 2 of the Java client, that needs at least Java 17 and, if you are using Spring, it needs Spring 6.
+- `main`: Contains the version compatible with Spring Boot 4 (and the Spring Framework 7).
-- `java-11`: Contains the version 1 of the Java client, that's suited for Java 11 and, if you are using Spring, it's only compatible with Spring 5.
+- `spring-boot-3`: Contains the version compatible with Spring Boot 3 (and the Spring Framework 6).

 # Using the Java client